BDanalysis/SVSR/README.md

 --------------
 Download the source code from https://github.com/BDanalysis/SVSR, extract the zip file

-SVSR_GUI and SVSR are both free of installation.
-Because they are all compiled C++ files, and they can be used directly by runing "sh SVSR.sh".
+SVSR and SVSR_GUI are both free of installation.
+Because they are all compiled C++ files, they can be used directly by runing "sh SVSR.sh".

 4.Usage: sh SVSR.sh
 --------------------

-2.1 simulation:
+4.1 simulation:

 	./sim [parameters] <values>...